dinbror/bpopup/README.md

 ## CHANGELOG
 ### v 0.11.0 (01-24-2015) ###
-* Bugfix: Using fallback width as default to fix the width issue when scrollbar visible.
-Fixed [#7](https://github.com/dinbror/bpopup/issues/7) and fixed [#21](https://github.com/dinbror/bpopup/issues/21).
+* Fixed [#7](https://github.com/dinbror/bpopup/issues/7) and [#21](https://github.com/dinbror/bpopup/issues/21).
+Using fallback width as default to fix the width issue when scrollbar visible.
-* Bugfix: "insideWindow" function updated so it now checks if height OR width is inside window instead of only width AND height.
-Fixed [#17](https://github.com/dinbror/bpopup/issues/17).
+* Fixed [#8](https://github.com/dinbror/bpopup/issues/8) and [#17](https://github.com/dinbror/bpopup/issues/17). "insideWindow" function updated so it now checks if height OR width is inside window instead of only width AND height.

 ### v 0.10.0 (07-22-2014) ###
 * Bugfix: `autoClose` will not trigger if you close the popup before it times out.